British warship to visit Gibraltar amid border row with Spain

 An MOD spokesman stressed the visit was not related to the border issues and said he was unable to confirm exactly when the ships would arrive at Gibraltar.

-“This is a routine visit that takes place every year and was scheduled well in advance,” Gibraltar’s defense spokeswoman Julia Wilde said.
+“This is a routine visit that takes place every year and was scheduled well in advance,” Gibraltar’s defence spokeswoman Julia Wilde said.

-A “Cougar” military maneuver also took place in 2012 and involved the same number of vessels visiting Gibraltar.
+A “Cougar” military manoeuvre also took place in 2012 and involved the same number of vessels visiting Gibraltar.
 British navy ships will also visit ports in Spain as well as Portugal and Malta, the MOD said.

-Reporting by William James in London and Tracy Rucinski in Madrid; Editing by Michael Roddy
+(Reporting by William James and Tracy Rucinski in Madrid; Editing by Michael Roddy)